 Merlin: Merlin is enough of a Magic Knight to give lower enemies a fair fight with a sword...but why would he do that when he could just use his magic to hit you with your own weapon, trip you up, drop tree branches on you, or disarm you and let his Master Swordsman best friend King Arthur clobber you?
 He even cheats for Arthur in a few occasions, breaking the saddle girth on mounted knights and disarming Arthur's opponents even if it looks like Arthur could handle them, just in case.

-Murdoch Mysteries: Julia Ogden is a prime example of a Combat Pragmatist.
-She will attack you from behind or use her skill with scapels to mortally injure her if you attack her or someone she cares about.
+Dr. Julia Ogden is a prime example of a Combat Pragmatist.
+She will attack you from behind or use her skill with scapels to mortally injure you (see "Snakes and Ladders") if you attack her or someone she cares about.